Gabrielle-w05/Capstone/docs/project-planning.md

 * I like the color palette.
 * There was not anything unique about it
 ## My take away from my research:
 #### <p> *These types of websites are very useful wise but it is a struggle to keep the community active and I suspect that it is because the lack of variety and uniqueness.
 I will take the ideas of of these websites and put my own spin to it.
-My idea so far is to make it structure as a social meedia but with froum aspects.* <p>
+My idea so far is to make it structure as a social media but with forum aspects.* <p>
 ## Wireframes
 * [Homepage](https://drive.google.com/file/d/1VnaxqHOw7-90FmBAfKRu5HWtGbtPFdCk/view?usp=sharing)
 * [User Profile](https://drive.google.com/file/d/1JYZvfMsrzIOplN_A3ZqWcR2ip5_KQoQX/view?usp=sharing)